 - Plated steel cooking grates

 - Made in the United States by the Weber Stephen Products Company

-Full Review – Weber Kettle Original 22
+Full Review – Weber Kettle Original 22 Charcoal Grill

 The Weber Kettle is the most successful outdoor grill in history.
 There are places where Weber means grill like Kleenex means tissue.
 The reason for this is the simplicity of the design.
 Basically a half ball with a vent in the bottom and a lid with a vent in the top and a grate for coals and one for food.
 There isn’t anything more to it than that.
-Certainly people have tried to improve on the design, but no one has made a better charcoal grill.
+Certainly, people have tried to improve on the design, but no one has made a better charcoal grill.

-There are a dozen models of the Weber Kettle today, but it is this one, stripped down of all the extras, but large enough for most anything that is the one to buy.
+There are a dozen models of the Weber Kettle today, but it is this one, stripped down of all the extras, but large enough for almost anything that is the one to buy.
 It can hold cooking temperatures as low as 200 degrees F while still hitting grilling temperatures over 700 degrees.
 It does direct and indirect grilling, it roasts, smokes, and even makes a great pizza.
 The modern Weber company makes a seemingly endless array of accessories from woks to rotisserie units, so there isn’t a form of cooking that this grill can’t do.
 Best of all, it is less expensive than any gas grill on the market.

 First time griller or experienced cook, this is the perfect charcoal grill.
 Yes, charcoal isn’t as convenient as gas, but if you want authentic flavor, a touch of smoke (or a lot), and the ability to rotisserie a prime rib or just grill up some great burgers, this is the only grill you actually need.
-It does is all, last for years, and well, when it comes down to it, this is what grilling is all about.
+It does it all, last for years, and well, when it comes down to it, this is what grilling is all about.